laurelschwulst/pingpractice.org-eleventy/transmissions/when-do-you-revisit.md

 Revisiting can take on many forms.

-Maybe it’s taking a moment on a Monday to scroll back through Pings from previous Tuesdays.
+Maybe it’s taking a moment on a Sunday to scroll back through Pings from previous Mondays.
 Or maybe searching for Pings that mention the name of a friend you’ll soon be seeing.
 Or scrolling Pings from “last week” when you want to meet a *“How are you?”* you’re expecting with an earnest answer.

 - - -